Sogni-AI/sogni-photobooth/README.md

 # Terminal 2 – frontend (in project root)
 npm run dev
 ```

+**d.
+Access the Application:**
    Visit **https://photobooth-local.sogni.ai**.
 The frontend will make API calls to **https://photobooth-api-local.sogni.ai**.

+   *Note: Your browser will show a security warning about the self-signed certificate.
+Click "Advanced" → "Proceed" to continue (see Step 3b above).*

 ### Optional script runner

 If you prefer not to keep terminals open, you can use the script runner.
 This will start the services in the background and log to files in the
 `logs/` directory.

 ```bash
 ./scripts/run.sh start   # starts front & back in background
 ./scripts/run.sh status  # see logs / ports
 ```

+### Troubleshooting Local Setup

+**"This site can't be reached" / ERR_CONNECTION_REFUSED:**
+- Make sure both frontend (port 5175) and backend (port 3001) are running
+- Verify Nginx is running: `ps aux | grep nginx | grep -v grep`
+- If Nginx isn't running, start it: `sudo nginx`
+- Check that SSL certificates exist: `ls -la /opt/homebrew/etc/nginx/ssl/`

+**ERR_CERT_AUTHORITY_INVALID:**
+- This is expected with self-signed certificates
+- Click "Advanced" → "Proceed" in your browser
+- Or trust the certificate system-wide (see Step 3b above)

+**Port already in use:**
+- The `npm run dev` commands automatically kill processes on ports 5175 and 3001
+- If you see errors, manually kill the processes: `npx kill-port 5175 3001`

 ---